neilav/docker-torque/README.md

 #### Introduction

-This image runs the Torque scheduler and a single worker on a Debian host.
+This image runs the Torque scheduler and a single worker on a Ubuntu host.
+One user is provided for submission of jobs.

 #### Build